-The Law Office of Carey Thompson, PC regularly assists individuals throughout Texas who are seeking benefits under the Social Security Disability Insurance (SSDI) program.
+The Law Office of Carey Thompson, PC regularly assists individuals throughout the Dallas-Forth Worth area who are seeking benefits under the Social Security Disability Insurance (SSDI) program.
 Because the qualifications for SSDI are strict, the majority of initial claims are denied.
 However, working with an experienced disability attorney increases the likelihood of having your claim approved.

-Our practice is dedicated to helping disabled individuals obtain the benefits they deserve.
+Our practice is dedicated to helping disabled individuals in the Dallas-Forth Worth area obtain the benefits they deserve.
 When you become our client, we will help you navigate all aspects of the SSDI claims process, from applying to appealing.
 Please contact our El Paso office today to schedule a free consultation.
 You will not pay any attorneys’ fees until we win benefits for you.

 Qualifications for SSDI in Texas